neighbourhoodie/stf-php-ansible/README.md

 ## How to validate things

-You can run your playbooks with verbose flags to see more details about the error and the commands run by Ansible.
-For example `ansible-playbook examplePlaybook.yml -vv`.
+You can run your playbooks with verbose flags, `-v` or `--verbose`, to see more details about the error and the commands run by Ansible.

+Adding multiple `-v` will increase the verbosity, the builtin plugins currently evaluate up to `-vvvvvv`.
+A reasonable level to start is `-vvv`, connection debugging might require `-vvvv`.
+For example `ansible-playbook examplePlaybook.yml -vvv`.

 The debug module can also be used to display variables or messages at specific points in the playbook.
 For example:
 ```yml